Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Excluding extremes and representation of minorities: An illustrative example

-In contrast, a group-$a$ juror can be selected under \SAR even if the panel contains a single group-$a$ juror.
-To understand why, consider the equilibrium of \SAR which is illustrated in Figure \ref{fig:SAR}.
-If a group-$b$ prospective juror with a sufficiently low conviction probability ($c_i \in [0.5,0.619]$) is presented first, then it will be challenged by the plaintiff.
+If a group-$b$ prospective juror with a sufficiently low conviction probability (that is, $c_i \in [0,0.619]$) is presented first, then it will be challenged by the plaintiff.
 This leads to a subgame in which only the defendant has challenges left and a group-$a$ juror is more likely to be selected than if a juror was randomly drawn from the population.
 In particular, any group-$a$ juror presented at the beginning of this later subgame is left unchallenged by the defendant and selected to be the effective juror (even if this juror is the only group-$a$ juror in the panel because the third juror --- who, in this case, is never presented to the parties --- happens to be a group-$b$ juror).
 This course of action follows from $P$'s choice to challenge a group-$b$ juror with low conviction probability in the first round, which leaves $P$ without challenges left in the second round.
 This choice of $P$ is optimal from the perspective of the first round of \SAR (\emph{before} the plaintiff learns that the second juror in the panel is a group-$a$ juror), but suboptimal under \STR where, having observed the conviction probability of all jurors in the panel, the plaintiff would have challenged the group-$a$ juror instead.

 Considering only the branch of the \SAR game-tree that starts with a challenge from $P$, the probability of selecting a group-$a$ juror is $ 0.31 * (0.54 * 0.1 + 0.10)$ $\approx 0.05$ Adding the possibility that a minority juror is selected after $D$ challenges in the first round followed by a challenge from $P$ in the second round (which occurs with probability $0.38 * 0.46 * 0.1 \approx 0.02$), the probability of selecting a minority juror under \SAR is 0.066.\footnote{ These are the only cases in which a minority juror can be selected under \SAR.
 In particular, jurors accepted in the first round are always group-$b$ jurors ($c_i \in [0.619, 0.788]$).
 So are jurors accepted in the second round following a challenge from $D$ is the first round ($c_i \in [0.70, 1]$).} This is larger than the probability under \STR, 0.03, yet smaller than under $RAN$, 0.10.